 It's probably a reference to Freakzone Games' earlier Manos videogame, where the Claw was one of the bosses (not that it was less out of place even there), and/or the fact that James Rolfe (the guy who plays the Nerd) put it as the number one giant movie monster in one of his early top tens.

 Groin Attack: The opening sees the Nerd getting dragged into Game Land by the balls, a reference to the Action 52 review.

 Harder Than Hard: "Hard as Balls", which disables the save function; "Fucking Impossible", which makes you a One-Hit-Point Wonder with five lives and no checkpoints; and finally "YOLO", basically the exact same thing as I Wanna Be the Guy's Impossible mode (that is, die once and you're back to the beginning).

 Here We Go Again: The ending, where the Nerd finds that the game he was playing was designed to suck you in.
 He remarks that you'd have to be a "total nerd" to play it again... then proceeds to do exactly that.
 Roll credits.

 H-Game: Beat It and Eat It! is a takeoff of the Atari 2600's naughty lineup.
 It's not sexy in the slightest, mostly due to the bizarre graphics.

 Jump Physics: It's different with each character.
-Mike can jump the highest out of the others, where as the Guitar Guy and the Bullshit Man suffers somewhat.
-The Guitar Guy compensates for being able to run faster, and the Bullshit Man can Double Jump.
+Mike can jump the highest of the characters, whereas the Guitar Guy and the Bullshit Man suffer somewhat.
+The Guitar Guy compensates by being able to run faster, and the Bullshit Man can Double Jump.